fortify-presales/FortifyMuleSoftDemo/README.md

 **Fortify ScanCentral DAST scan**

-A Postman collection is included so that the deployed API can also be vulnerability scanned with Fortify ScanCentral DAST.
+A Postman collection is included so that the deployed API can also be vulnerability scanned with Fortify WebInspect and/or Fortify ScanCentral DAST.

 ---